Justice, Diversity, and Gender Studies

 We intern and serve.
 Work one-on-one with experts in the field.
 Advocate for survivors of violence at Family Resources; educate pregnant mothers about prenatal care at Edgerton Women's Health Center; listen to the stories of survivors at Winnie's Place shelter; work with students at Annie Wittenmyer School; develop a fitness plan for clients at the Center For Active Seniors (CASI); and be a force in the life of a homeless youth at The Place2B.

 We bring you together.
 If you want to spend time with like minds, join Triota, the Women's Studies Honor Society.
 Or, get involved with PRISM, SafeZone, Green Dot, or join our Be The Change Learning Community as a first-year student and make an immediate impact on the lives of others.
-Our Women's Studies Resource Center offers programs and research resources, including books, journals, and videos.
-Located in Ambrose Hall, it is available to the entire campus community.

 We offer Peace Corps Prep, a program that can make you a stronger candidate for volunteer positions within the Peace Corps or other service programs.
 Most students can earn the certificate – awarded by the Peace Corps – without taking extra courses.